What It Is

 Dogs that suffer from this condition have licked themselves so much they develop an ulcerative skin lesion.
 The trouble spot is usually on their carpus (wrist) or metacarpus (the area below the wrist and above the foot), but can also be other places, such as the base of the tail.
 Often, these dogs lick compulsively to the point of inflicting deep infections.
 If you suspect your dog suffers from ALD, see your vet or a veterinary behavior specialist right away.
 Treatment includes a full medical, dermatological and orthopedic workup, a behavior modification plan and, unless the triggers can be identified and removed, psychotropic medication.

 Flank sucking is mainly seen in Doberman Pinschers.
-It involves the dog curling his head around to his flank and literally sucking the skin.
+It involves the dog curling their head around to their flank and literally sucking the skin.
 The disorder rarely progresses to self-mutilation, but the skin can get sore and irritated.
 Treatment includes a full medical workup, a behavior modification plan and, unless the triggers can be identified and removed, psychotropic medication.

 Dogs with this disorder seem to have hallucinations: they chase flying items only they can see.
 Here, we have to consider many underlying medical and behavioral reasons.
 Attention seeking, ocular disease, seizures, metabolic or toxic or neoplastic diseases all need to be ruled out.
 Often, mental stimulation and exercise or a calming cap can help.